makehumancommunity/makehuman-static-website/content/MPFB/Contributing/_index.md

 - [Contributing code]({{< relref "coding" >}}).
 If you are primarily a developer, then these are tasks which do not require mixed skills.
 - [Art and graphics]({{< relref "art" >}}).
 If you are primarily an artist with no interest in coding, then these are tasks which do not require touching code.

+The easiest way to get in contact to discuss contributions is via the [facebook page](https://www.facebook.com/makehuman) for general discussions, or by opening an issue on GitHub for specific features or suggestions.